-If said bodyguard is a female who takes care of a male, she can keep her romantic feelings for her ward and get to show off her Action Girl skills constantly, which greatly decreases the chances of her being a victim of Chickification.
+If said bodyguard is a female who takes care of a male, she can keep her romantic feelings for her ward and show off her Action Girl skills constantly, which greatly decreases the chances of her being a victim of Chickification.
 Finally, this provides a good way to get a Chaste or Celibate Hero, who normally wouldn't be interested in the opposite (or the same) sex into a position where their romantic feelings can be more easily played upon.

 A Bodyguard Crush is extremely common in Lady and Knight dynamics.